Bertha Crowther

-Bertha Crowther (9 December 1921 – 8 August 2007) was a British athlete.
-She competed in the women's 80 metres hurdles at the 1948 Summer Olympics.
+Bertha Crowther (9 December 1921 – 8 August 2007) was a British athlete who competed at the 1948 Summer Olympics.

+Biography

+Crowther became the national 80 metres hurdles champion after winning the British WAAA Championships title at the 1946 WAAA Championships.
+She also finished third behind Dora Gardner in the high jump event.

+Crowther finished second behind Dorothy Tyler in the high jump event and third behind Maureen Gardner in the 80 metres hurdles event at the 1948 WAAA Championships.

+Shortly afterwards, representing Great Britain at the 1948 Olympic Games in London, she competed in the women's 80 metres hurdles competition.

+Crowther showcased her all round ability by becoming the inaugural national pentathlon champion at the 1949 WAAA Championships.
+She successfully retained her title the following year at the 1950 WAAA Championships.

 She represented England and won a silver medal in the high jump at the 1950 British Empire Games in Auckland, New Zealand.
 She also competed in the javelin, long jump and 80 metres hurdles.